Center, North Dakota

 Center is a city in Oliver County, North Dakota, United States.
-It is the county seat of, and the only incorporated place in, Oliver County.
+It is the county seat of, and the only incorporated place in Oliver County.
 The population was 588 at the 2020 census.
-Center along with Oliver County is included in the Bismark Metropolitan Area.
+Center along with Oliver County is included in the Bismarck metropolitan area.

 History

 Center was founded in 1902.
 The city was named from its location near the geographical center of Oliver County.
 Coincidentally, it has also been calculated to be the geographical center of North America.

 The town is somewhat notable for the blizzard-related death of Hazel Miner, who would go on to be the subject of a song and memorials.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.46 sqmi, all land.

 Southwest of Center, there is a large open air coal mine.
 Southeast of Center, at Nelson Lake there is a large power plant.
 West of Nelson Lake is situated the Square Butte high-voltage direct current transmission line's static inverter.